matter-labs/zksync-web-era-docs/docs/dev/guide/custom-aa-tutorial.md

 // Put the address of your AA factory const AA_FACTORY_ADDRESS = '0x9db333Cb68Fb6D317E3E415269a5b9bE7c72627D'

-// An example of a deploy script that will deploy and call a simple contract. export default async function (hre: HardhatRuntimeEnvironment) {
+// An example of a deploy script deploys and calls a simple contract. export default async function (hre: HardhatRuntimeEnvironment) {
     const provider = new Provider(hre.config.zkSyncDeploy.zkSyncNetwork);
     const wallet = (new Wallet("<PRIVATE-KEY>")).connect(provider);